Pierre de Coubertin: Scouting

-In 1911, Pierre de Coubertin founded the inter-religious Scouting organization aka Éclaireurs Français (EF) in France, which later merged to form the Éclaireuses et Éclaireurs de France.
+In 1911, Pierre de Coubertin founded the interreligious scouting organization aka Éclaireurs Français (EF) in France, which later merged to form the Éclaireuses et Éclaireurs de France.

 Personal life

-In 1895, Pierre de Coubertin had married Marie Rothan, the daughter of family friends.
+In 1895, Pierre de Coubertin married Marie Rothan, the daughter of family friends.
 Their son Jacques (1896–1952) became sick after being in the sun too long when he was a little child.
 Their daughter Renée (1902–1968) suffered emotional disturbances and never married.
 Marie and Pierre tried to console themselves with two nephews, but they were killed at the front in World War I. Coubertin died of a heart attack in Geneva, Switzerland, on 2 September 1937 and was buried in Bois-de-Vaux Cemetery in Lausanne.
 Marie died in 1963.

+One of the sports De Couvertin most liked was speed skating and skated himself during the time he lived in Lausanne at the lake.